JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 Group size approx 4 injured.
 Total = **-0.0256**

 ### 2 Launchies - defense

+Context: Ender's leadership protected the Launchies from a severe beating and established their strength as a group.

 - ΔOS = +0.10 (Prevented severe beating, established group strength)
 - VSA = 0.33